niplav/site/ordinary_life_improvements_2030.md

 	case happened in 2028, and the WHO is preparing to announce the end of mosquito borne-diseases altogether.
 The killer that might be responsible for half of all human deaths ever is finally gone.
-*	The number of humans living at or under the poverty line is now at 4%, and still falling.
+*	The number of humans worldwide living at or under the extreme poverty line is now at 4%, and still falling.
 *	In 2029, we first reached an experimental fusion reactor with Q>1.
 It doesn't look like it's going to go into mass production *just* yet, but let's give it another ten years, shall we?